Commitment to Diversity & Inclusion Mission

 - 2013 Diversity Award from the Indian-American Bar Association of Chicago

-In 2012, the firm was recognized for the following:
+In 2012, the firm was recognized for the following awards and rankings:

 - Defense Research Institute’s (DRI's) Law Firm Diversity Award: An award that recognizes one DRI member law firm that has achieved outstanding diversity goals.
 Hinshaw was selected for having achieved significant success in the area of law department management, demonstrated a commitment to increase diversity within and outside its legal departments, and made significant civic contributions.
 Criteria for selection included: demonstrated commitment to diversity as evidenced by a formal diversity plan committed to achievement, and sensitivity and receptivity of diversity issues including promotion of minority and women attorneys.